Brazil wonders about whereabouts of vaccine mascot

 One theory is that the mascot’s publicity services may not be needed at the moment, as Brazil is using its limited doses to vaccinate the elderly and people in priority groups, not yet children.

 Many on social networks are speculating about Gotinha’s fate.
 One person spoke of the drama of Gotinha being unemployed.
-Another reinterpreted a typical poster of a criminal being searched, with the image of the mascot and the legend “disappeared”.
+Another reinterpreted a typical poster of a missing child, with the image of the mascot and the caption “disappeared”.

 “Cheering for the quick recovery of Zé Gotinha.
-Only this hero can save us,” said a Twitter user that speculated the mascot could be recovering from a disease.
+Only this hero can save us,” said a Twitter user who speculated the mascot could be recovering from a disease.

 Since coronavirus vaccinations started in Brazil, Bolsonaro has cast doubt on their effectiveness.
 He recently began walking back such skepticism but continues to claim drugs such as hydroxychloroquine can help prevent hospitalization, though they have shown no benefits in rigorous studies.

-Due to low supplies and slow rollout, 4% of the Brazilian population has received at least one vaccine shot so far, according to Our World in Data.
-But 79% of Brazilians want to be vaccinated, according to a survey pollster Datafolha published January 23.
+Due to low supplies and slow rollout, almost 5% of Brazilians have received at least one vaccine shot so far, according to Brazil’s national council of state health secretaries.
+But 79% of Brazilians want to be vaccinated, according to a survey that pollster Datafolha published January 23.
 That’s up 6 percentage points from the prior poll in December.

 On Friday, a drawing of Gotinha made an appearance in the social media of Eduardo Bolsonaro, the president’s son and a federal lawmaker.
 The mascot was depicted holding a syringe in the shape of assault rifle.
 “Our weapon is the vaccine,” the lawmaker wrote.